josipursan/ML/Supervised Machine Learning: Regression and Classification/W2/Notes.md

 -another option, without vectorization is using a `for` loop, which is a lot better than the hardcoded example above

--now we will implement our mutiple linear regression model WITH vectorization :
+-now we will implement our multiple linear regression model WITH vectorization :
 &nbsp;&nbsp;&nbsp;`f = np.dot(w,x) + b`
 &nbsp;&nbsp;&nbsp;-when `n` is large, vectorized approach will always run much faster than the 2 other approaches outlined above